Obnomus/Obnomus/README.md

 </a>

-Hi, My name is **Ravikant Rathor**.

--  I'm form India🇮🇳.
-- 💻 A passionate guy from India with some knowledge of Programming & Android Development
+- 💻 A passionate guy with some knowledge of Programming & Linux.

 ## ⚡ Technologies
 Here is a list of technologies that i have experience with: